ggeorgovassilis/spring-rest-invoker/README.md

 #### How do I log the entire HTTP communication with the remote service?

-You need to provide your own RestTemplate, have a look at this http://stackoverflow.com/a/22620168/3194801
+You need to provide your own RestTemplate, have a look at this http://stackoverflow.com/a/22620168/3194801 which enables logging.
+If you want to use the logging interceptor that comes with this library, then have a look at the configuration example in the unit tests: https://github.com/ggeorgovassilis/spring-rest-invoker/blob/master/spring-rest-invoker/src/test/resources/test-context-googlebooks-spring.xml

+Also enable logging in your log4j configuration:

+log4j.logger.com.github.ggeorgovassilis.springjsonmapper.Request=DEBUG
+log4j.logger.com.github.ggeorgovassilis.springjsonmapper.Response=DEBUG

 #### Where can I find more examples?